 Basic gray is the most common color for concrete baths, though they can be painted in different shades if desired.
 Tinted concrete can also be used, and different colors include ivory, black, or gray, and some concrete mixes even include crushed mosaic chips for a multi-colored, textured effect.

 There is a staggering range of designs for concrete bird baths, from simple, plain baths to elaborately carved motifs.
 Popular designs include:

 - Different geometric basin shapes, including squares and rectangles

-- Natural themes with wood, vines, stones, leaves or animals
+- Natural themes with wood, vines, stones, leaves, or animals as accents

 In addition to the design details, the height of the pedestal and width and depth of the basin may vary.
-When choosing a bird bath, consider all of these features to find one suitable for your backyard birds, garden theme and aesthetic preferences.
+When choosing a bird bath, consider all of these features to find one suitable for your birds, garden theme, and aesthetic preferences.

 Pros and Cons of Concrete

 Any bird bath design has good points and bad points.
 Understanding these pros and cons can help you choose the best bird bath for your needs.

 The pros of concrete baths include: